AdamSpannbauer/shiny-sql-airbnbandit/markdowns/clue-1.md

 The bandit was first reported at our oldest* listing in Asheville.

 Find the `name` of this oldest listing.
-Write down the sixth character of the `name` as a clue.
+Write down the sixth *character* of the `name` as a clue (spaces and symbols count as characters).

 Use the `listings` table.